jpm4rtinss/Spotify-Clone/README.md

 <h1 align="center">
 Spotify Clone</h1>

-<p align="center">Tela inicial do Spotify clonada para o curso de web desenvolvimento da Udemy com HTML, CSS utilizando a biblioteca Boostrap 4 para o layout</p>
+<p align="center">Spotify home screen cloned for the Udemy web development course with HTML, CSS using the Boostrap4 library for the layout</p>

  ## Web
 <div>